History of IBM magnetic disk drives: IBM 3330

 The IBM 3330 Direct Access Storage Facility, code-named Merlin, was introduced in June 1970 for use with the IBM System/370 and the IBM System 360/195.
-Its removable disk packs hold 100 MB (404×19×13,030 bytes).
-Access time was 30 ms and data transferred at 806 kB/s.
-A major advance introduced with the 3330 was the use of error correction, which makes the drives more reliable and reduced costs because small imperfections in the disk surface can be tolerated.
+The original announcement included the 3330 Model 1, with two drives, and the 3330 Model 2, with only one drive.
+The 3330 has removable disk packs, similar to its predecessors, and the packs hold 100 MB (404×19×13,030 bytes).
+Access time is 30 ms and data transfers at 806 kB/s.
+A major advance introduced with the 3330 is the use of error correction, which makes the drives more reliable and reduces costs because small imperfections in the disk surface can be tolerated.
 The circuitry can correct error bursts up to 11 bits long through use of fire codes.

-The 1973 3330 Model 11 features IBM 3336-11 Disk Packs that held up to 200 MB (808x19x13,030 bytes).

-IBM 3333

-The 3333-1 and the 3333-11 contain two 3330 type drives and a controller that attach to a director type storage control.
-Up to three additional 3330 type DASD (six drives) can then be attached to a 3333.
+The initial configuration consists of one storage control unit (3830 Model 1) bolted to a 3330, with optionally three more 3330's bolted together.
+This is known as a string, making a maximum of eight drives in a string.

+In August 1972 IBM announced the 3830 Model 2 Storage Control and the 3333 Disk Storage and Control, separating the control unit from the string.
+The 3830 became a director type of storage control, controlling one or more strings.
+The now first unit of the string, the 3333 contains a controller and two drives and it can control up to three attached 3330's for a maximum of eight drives in the string as shown in the illustration.
+The 3830 Model 2 can connect two 3333's for a maximum of 16 drives per storage control and the 3333 optionally has a string switch that enables it to be connected to two different storage controls.